on orders of $85 or more

 - Williams, Dr Ann.
 And G.H.
 Martin, Eds.
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8).

 - MacAulay, Thomas Babington.
 History of England from the Accession of James the Second 4 volumes.
 New York: Harper and Brothers, 1879.
 Print.

 - Humble, Richard.
 The Fall of Saxon England.
 New York: Barnes and Noble, 1975.
 Print.
 (ISBN 0-88029-987-8).

 - Burke, Sir Bernard.
 General Armory Of England, Scotland, Ireland and Wales.
 Ramsbury: Heraldry Today.
 Print.

 - Foster, Joseph.
 Dictionary of Heraldry Feudal Coats of Arms and Pedigrees.
 London: Bracken Books, 1989.
 Print.
 (ISBN 1-85170-309-8).

 - Hanks, Hodges, Mills and Room.
 The Oxford Names Companion.
 Oxford: Oxford University Press, 2002.
 Print.
 (ISBN 0-19-860561-7).

 The Fagg Family Crest was acquired from the Houseofnames.com archives.
 The Fagg Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 26 February 2015 at 08:54.
+This page was last modified on 26 April 2016 at 12:49.